-The application is based on a morphing wire, which is made out of the shape-memory alloy that is a superelastic metal.
-The metal could shift into and out of predetermined shapes when it is subjected to specific temperatures or an electric stimulus.
+The application is based on a morphing wire made out of the shape-memory alloy that is a superelastic metal.
+The metal could shift into and out of predetermined shapes when subjected to specific temperatures or an electric stimulus.

-Sources reveal that in the US around a third of the energy is lost as heat.
-Rigoberto Advincula, a professor of macromolecular science at Case Western University explains that the energy is wasted in the industrial processes when water is used to cool off machinery.
+Sources reveal that in the US, around a third of the energy is lost as heat.
+Rigoberto Advincula, a macromolecular science professor at Case Western University, explains that the energy is wasted in the industrial processes when water is used to cool off machinery.
 Some power plants use a process called the Rankine cycle, which converts a small percentage of energy from water into electricity.

-In the context, of restricted use of some chemicals that are considered harmful to the environment, morphing wires offer a good solution and are the heart of Exergyn’s new engine.
+In the context of restricted use of some chemicals that are considered harmful to the environment, morphing wires offer a good solution and are the heart of Exergyn’s new engine.
 The start-up brought together brainpower to create nitinol wires.
-Nitinol is an alloy of nickel (Ni) and titanium (Ti) and the NOL referring to Naval Ordnance Laboratory, the invention place of the metal.
+Nitinol is an alloy of nickel (Ni) and titanium (Ti), and the NOL referring to the Naval Ordnance Laboratory, the invention place of the metal.
 Nitinol is a variation of the shape memory alloy.

-Exergyn’s engine optimises on the shape-shifting behavior and turns waste-heat into renewable electricity.
-Alan Healy, Exergyn’s CEO reiterates that the hot water comes in the wire contracts a powerfully small amount of energy.
+Exergyn’s engine optimises on the shape-shifting behaviour and turns waste-heat into renewable electricity.
+Alan Healy, Exergyn’s CEO, reiterates that the hot water that comes in the wire contracts a powerfully small amount of energy.

 Meanwhile, a prototype in Exergyn’s Dublin offices has the potential to pump out around 5 kilowatts of electricity.
-And, the start-up has also won a €10,000 bursary in the research category of the SEAI (Sustainable Energy Awards) 2017.
+The start-up has also won a €10,000 bursary in the research category of the SEAI (Sustainable Energy Awards) 2017.